yuvipaloozie/PSM-Knowledge-Graph/README.md

 ![Graph Traversal](assets/screenshot1.png)

-## Dataset Metrics (Demonstration Sample)
+## Dataset Metrics
-The anonymized sample datasets provided in this repository have been fully processed by the pipeline, yielding the following deterministic engineering metrics:
+The anonymized sample datasets provided in this repository have been fully processed by the pipeline, yielding the following metrics:

 ### Topological Process Graph (`PSM_Master_Inputs.graphml`)
 - **Total Topological Entities (Nodes):** 3,584